Bailiffs, enforcement officers and enforcement agents

 These revised standards are intended for use by all enforcement agents, public and private, the enforcement agencies that employ them and the major creditors who use their services.
 In order to improve the public's perception of the profession, enforcement agents and those who employ them, or use their services, must maintain high standards of business ethics and practice.

 This national guidance does not replace local agreements, existing agency codes of practice or legislation; rather it sets out what the Ministry of Justice regards as minimum standards.

 We recognise this document is not legally binding, but offer it as a helpful tool for the industry and for creditors which, it is hoped, will inform their own arrangements.

-National Standards for Enforcement Agents (PDF 0.12mb)
+Taking Control of Goods: National Standards (PDF 0.12mb)